clausgf/move32/README.md

 ##### Autonomous mode controlled by the serial interface with rc fallback
 ```
 # configuration (optional)
+# failsafe positions for servos if rx fails
+failsafe 0 1000
+failsafe 1 1500
 # configure default servo output from rx channel (for fallback)
 rx_for_servo 0 0
 rx_for_servo 1 1